irskep/djockey/docs/out/gfm/contributing/building_and_running.md

 installed.

-You can use `yarn djockey` to build Djockey with `tsc` and run Djockey using Node. `yarn test` and `yarn test:watch` will run the tests using [Jest](https://jestjs.io).
+You can use `yarn djockey` to build Djockey with `tsc` and run Djockey using Node. `yarn test` will run the tests using [Jest](https://jestjs.io).

 </div>